-- 3 February 2023: Five Indian nationals claimed they had been in Ukraine (Odessa) with a study visa for three months.
+- February 2023: Five Indian nationals claimed they had been in Ukraine (Odessa) with a study visa for three months.
 They arrived in Ukraine through Moldova.
 They claimed they wanted to travel back to India as Ukraine is not safe.
 The Moldavian visa they previously had expired, that is why they tried to travel back to India through Hungary.
 HHC was told by the Police that the Indian nationals had visited Moldova multiple times over the 3 months they spent in Ukraine.
 Their entry was refused. - 18 April 2023: a Bangladeshi citizen was stopped and removed from the train arriving from Ukraine at the train station.
 He claimed that he wanted to join his Ukrainian wife and son, who were granted temporary protection and lived in Germany.
 The person's entry was refused due to the lack of EU visa. - 29 April 2023: an Iraqi citizen wanted to go to Germany via Hungary to his wife and minor child who had Ukrainian citizenship.
 His entry was refused. - 7 June 2023: Nigerian and Moroccan citizens were turned back by the authorities because they had already left Ukraine since the outbreak of the war and now wanted to leave again. - 19 July 2023: An Azeri family of 4 persons (with two minor children) was denied entry by the border guards because they did not have valid visas. - O3 August 2023: a Nigerian citizen woman, wanted to come to Hungary with her minor Ukrainian daughter was refused entry. - 14-15 August 2023: One Ukrainian person was escorted for a hearing by the Police after arriving by train to Záhony, but as it turned out he had a Schengen ban on entry and stay issued by Hungary, so he was not allowed to enter Hungary. - 13 September 2023: an Iranian citizen wanted to go to Austria via Hungary to join his Ukrainian citizen wife and their two minor children.
-His entry was refused.
-The HHC is challenging this border control practice by requesting the judicial review of refusal on entry decisions.
-The HHC represents the above-mentioned Bangladeshi, Nigerian, Iraqi and Iranian citizens in these procedures.
-There have been 3 judgments issued so far in these cases.
-All three judgments quashed the refusal of entry decisions due to inadequate non-refoulement assessment.
-The court, however, did not rule on whether or not the individuals in question would have been eligible for temporary protection, as it considered that there was no proof that temporary protection was requested.54 According to the experience of the HHC, this is especially concerning as even if people arrive with a filled temporary protection application, this is not accepted and not recorded anywhere by the border guards.
+His entry was refused. - 7 February 2024: The Záhony border guards, denying entry to Hungary, escorted a 33-year-old Afghan man and his 8-year-old Ukrainian son into the official locality.
+The man's Afghan passport seemed to be expired.
+The Ukrainian authorities put a stamp in the passport, thus extending the validity of the passport until 2026.
+The border guards were not convinced that extending the validity of the passport in this way was official, but then the Hungarian authorities confirmed it was, so they were eventually allowed to enter Hungary. - On three other occasions in 2024, third-country nationals (two Russian men and a Lebanese woman, all with Ukrainian family members) with expired travel documents were intercepted by the border guards and were escorted to the border guard premises.
+As these individuals